toughpixels/toughpixels.github.io/content/tips/simple-internet-basics/index.md

 Computers are organized into networks.
 Networks are contected to each other to create the internet.

+{{< image src="computer-server-it-knows-internet-protocol-rules.jpg" alt="Computer Server Rack With Red and Blue Wires in a Dark Area" >}}

 ## Why It's Awesome

 You can [email](https://www.w3.org/Consortium/contact "Contact Page for W3C") the rule makers of the internet.